 When he woke, all that was left of the fire was smoldering coals with a ring of bare ground around them.
 He ate the remaining crabapples and dried fish in his bag and regained enough strength to take on the journey home.
 The snow had covered the tracks since the previous day.
 He spent a while searching for the way back before going into a groove.
 There he studied the growth of the branches of the trees and the lichen on their trunks.
 He waited for a while longer as evening came before looking up at the sky and the stars.
 He set off along the by starlight illuminated path down the mountain.
 It took him until morning to get back to the valley where he had taken the shot at the animal.
 There was no sign of it, and he continued down the mountain.

 At dawn, he came upon the tracks of the stag and followed them.
 They went down the same way as they had come.
 Soon they were obscured by intermingling prints of paws.
 The competition reawakened his bloodlust.
 He followed them astray from the intended path.
 The terrain became evermore ragged, and the tracks ended at the edge of a crevice.
 Curiosity urged him to look down.
-There, out of reach, was the stag stuck between the narrowing walls, suffocated from every breath that had let it slide down deeper.
+There, unreachable, was the stag stuck between the narrowing walls, suffocated from every breath that had let it slide down deeper.
 The pressure against its body had tightened until it could not expand its crushed lungs anymore.
 Its antlers were broken.
 He watched it for a while before continuing down the mountain, empty-handed.